Koshao-sys/To-Do-List/README.md

 # 📖 [TO DO LIST] <a name="about-project"></a>

-**To do List** is site built with JavaScript, HTML and CSS to show, edit and add to a to do List.
+**To do List** is site built with JavaScript, HTML and CSS to show, remove, edit and add to a to do List.

 ## 🛠 Built With <a name="built-with"></a>